E. Idaho officials look to change pandemic plan as a regional surge stresses hospitals

-The latest round of mandates, approved Thursday morning by Eastern Idaho Public Health's board, put seven of eight counties here under heightened social restrictions as the virus runs more rampant than ever in eastern Idaho and amid a statewide resurgence.
+The latest round of mandates, approved the morning of Oct.
+1 by Eastern Idaho Public Health's board, put seven of eight counties here under heightened social restrictions as the virus runs more rampant than ever in eastern Idaho and amid a statewide resurgence.

 "Unless people follow (the orders), they have no impact," said health district Director Geri Rackow.
 "And I am honestly discouraged with the reception from people within our health district to voluntarily take those measures, and I'm very discouraged with our ability to enforce any of those measures that we're taking."